hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Exchange Square for a great view of Liverpool Street Station, Aldgate Square has a great fountain, Finsbury Circus Garden has pretty buildings around it.

 **Food:**
-* For amazing coffee, ask for frequently changing guest single origin beans at Kiss the Hippo, Origin Coffee (Charlotte Road), Lift Coffee Shoreditch, Commons at Old Street Works.
+* For amazing coffee, ask for frequently changing guest single origin beans at Lift Coffee Shoreditch, Kiss the Hippo, Commons at Old Street Works, Origin Coffee (Charlotte Road).
 * Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, I've been many times and it never disappoints, and they have other locations too), Tofu Vegan (several locations), etc.
 * Nest - great tasting menu with a focus on seasonal and local.
 They no longer offer vegetarian menu.
+* Sen Viet Vegan Restaurant - vegan Vietnamese food.
 * [Photobookcafe](https://www.photobookcafe.co.uk/) and Barbican Kitchen - two places perfect for a non-alcoholic drinks meeting in the evening.
 * This is the destination for cocktail bars in London: Lounge Bohemia, Nightjar, Happiness Forgets, Looking Glass Cocktail Club (the cool bar is behind the mirror), The Gobpsy (Tue-Fri only; beneath a barber shop), City of London Distillery & Bar (gin-centric cocktails).